DriesLanduyt/PMAT/README.md

 **Step 2.** Prepare input maps

 Convert the input maps to GeoTiff format and name them according to the names of the corresponding input nodes' names (`nodename.tif`).
+Store these files (including the legend files (see below)) in the same folder as the one your network file is in.
 Prepare for each GeoTiff input map legend files.
 A legend file assigns a statename to each numerical value (not for values that represent no data) included in the GeoTiff file.
 The legend file should be named and structured as follows:

 `nodenameleg.csv`
 ```